 Most candidates prepare for interviews.
-They research the company, review common questions, perhaps rehearse a few answers.
+They research the company and review common questions.
+Some rehearse a few answers.
 What they almost never do is develop the underlying skills that make every interview answer better — regardless of the question, company, or role.
-Interview skills are not a fixed trait you either have or do not.
+Interview skills are not fixed traits.
+You either have them or you don’t.
 They are a learnable, trainable set of capabilities that determine how effectively you communicate your value under pressure.
-And the gap between a candidate who has developed them and one who has not is immediately, visibly apparent to any experienced interviewer.
+Any experienced interviewer immediately notices the gap between candidates who develop these skills and those who do not.
 This guide covers the ten that matter most — with practical guidance on how to build each one before your next interview.

 Why Interview Skills Matter More Than Interview Knowledge

-There is an important distinction that most interview preparation advice blurs: the difference between interview knowledge (knowing what to say) and interview skills (being able to say it well).
+Most interview advice misses an important distinction: interview knowledge vs interview skills.
 You can know the STAR method perfectly and still deliver a rambling, unconvincing behavioral answer.
 You can have all the right company research and still fail to connect it naturally to the conversation.
 Knowledge is the raw material.
 Skills are what converts knowledge into performance.

-Interview skills are built through deliberate practice — not through reading more articles, watching more interview tips videos, or rehearsing answers in your head.
+Interview skills come from deliberate practice — not from reading articles or watching videos.
 They develop through the experience of actually performing under realistic conditions, receiving honest feedback, identifying what is weak, and iterating.
 That cycle is exactly what separates consistently strong interview performers from everyone else.

 The 10 Essential Interview Skills